corhyam/slack-channel-archive-tool/README_EN.md

 </div>

-A modern web application that helps users securely archive Slack private channels.
-This tool provides an intuitive user interface with OAuth authorization, channel list management, batch selection, and archive operations.
+Slack Private Channel Archive Tool helps users securely archive Slack private channels.
+This tool provides OAuth authorization, channel list management, batch selection, and archive operations.
+**The current default version archives Private Channels and only filters channels created by the authorized user.
+For specific needs to operate on private channels or public channels, you can configure according to your requirements.**

 ## Features